mco-gh/pylearn/content/en/lessons/2 Variables/_index.md

 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <p>To create a string, we add single or double quotes around some text.
-To identify and track a patient throughout our study, we can assign each person a unique identifier by storing it in a string:</p>
+To identify and track a patient throughout our study, we can assign each person a unique identifier by storing it in variable that stores a string value:</p>
 </div>
 </div>
 </div>